Enjoying a COVID-19-ready campus together in 2021

 A COVID-19-ready campus, prepared for Students and Success

-With guidance from public health officials, trusted leaders in the scientific community, and input from our campus community, Shippensburg University returns to campus with a focus on the well-being of our campus community, providing learning opportunities to meet the needs of the community, and delivering a high-quality education and academic support for our students.
-The university is deeply committed to the well-being and success of our campus family, Shippensburg community, South Central Pennsylvania and the Commonwealth.
+With guidance from public health officials, trusted leaders in the scientific community, and input from our campus community, Shippensburg University provides learning opportunities to meet the needs of the community while delivering high-quality education and academic support.

 Creating a community that is COVID-19-aware to mitigate risk